ramabile/latex-against-humanity/README.md

 ### Licensing
 This work is licensed under [WTFNMFPL-1.0](http://www.adversary.org/wp/2013/10/14/do-what-the-fuck-you-want-but-its-not-my-fault/).
 Full text of the licence can be found also [here](https://github.com/ramabile/latex-against-humanity/blob/master/LICENSE.txt).
 If you are illiterate [there is a summary with colorful symbols](https://tldrlegal.com/license/do-what-the-fuck-you-want-to-but-it%27s-not-my-fault-public-license-v1-(wtfnmfpl-1.0)).
 Logo of Cards Against Humanity and its related concepts are [Creative Commons BY-NC-SA 2.0 license](https://creativecommons.org/licenses/by-nc-sa/2.0/).
 That means you can use, remix, and share the game for free, but you can't sell it without their permission.
 Please do not steal their name or they will smash you.

-### Disclaimer
-The authour is antiracist, antifascist, antisexist.
-The game is one of my tools to understand the world by random generation of black/brown/blue/red/off-color humor paradoxes.
-We drown in the political correctness shit so much that we forget to see reality in its crudest face.
-You are invited to mess with me saying I am an *"unaware violence-culture bearer against minorities"* (and any of its variation).
-I seek for criticism, I'm fed up of approval.